Take Five: G7 - deep in the Woods?

 Investors are anxious to take the pulse of Wall Street and Europe Inc to check if second-quarter results justify record U.S. stocks and Europe's best first-half share performance in more than two decades.

-Profit warnings from German blue chips BASF and Daimler have hit confidence as the reporting season kicks off in earnest next week.
+Profit warnings from German blue chips BASF and Daimler have hit confidence as the reporting begins in earnest.
 Expectations are already low as analysts continue to take a red pen to their estimates.

-With valuations stretched and lingering worries about the economic impact of protracted U.S.-China trade tensions, disappointing results could pour cold water on the rally.
-U.S. earnings are seen contracting by 0.3% year-on-year, its weakest performance in three years, according to data compiled by I/B/E/S Refinitiv.
-That's down from 1.6% growth in Q1.
-Companies on Europe's benchmark STOXX 600 will report growth of 0.8% for the quarter, data shows, an improvement from the 2% drop in Q1 but down from 1.8% growth expected just a week ago.
+With valuations stretched and worries about the economic impact of protracted U.S.-China trade tensions, disappointing results could pour cold water on the rally.
+U.S. earnings are seen contracting by 0.3% year-on-year, their weakest performance in three years, according to data compiled by I/B/E/S Refinitiv.
+That's down from 1.6% growth in the first quarter.
+Companies on Europe's benchmark STOXX 600 will report growth of 0.8% for the quarter, data shows, an improvement from the 2% drop in the first quarter but down from 1.8% growth expected a week ago.

 Full-year expectations are dimming as well: consensus based on the MSCI index pegs FY earnings growth for Europe at 4.1% - the lowest since 2016 and half the levels forecast at the start of the year.
 For the United States, it is at 2.7% vs 7.5% in January.